HiLab-git/SSL4MIS/README.md

 |2017-09|S. Sedai and R. Garnavi|Semi-supervised Segmentation of Optic Cup in Retinal Fundus Images Using Variational Autoencoder|None|[MICCAI2017](https://link.springer.com/chapter/10.1007/978-3-319-66185-8_9)|
 |2017-09|W. Bai and D. Rueckert|Semi-supervised Learning for Network-Based Cardiac MR Image Segmentation|None|[MICCAI2017](https://link.springer.com/chapter/10.1007/978-3-319-66185-8_29)|

-## Code for semi-supervised whole tumor segmemtation from Flair image.
+## Code for semi-supervised whole tumor segmentation from Flair image.
-Some implementations of semi-supervised learning methods can be find in this [Link](https://github.com/Luoxd1996/SSL4MIS/tree/master/code).
+Some implementations of semi-supervised learning methods can be found in this [Link](https://github.com/Luoxd1996/SSL4MIS/tree/master/code).

 ## Citation
-This repository is part of the work of our previous work [**DTC**](https://arxiv.org/pdf/2009.04448.pdf) , if you find it is useful in your research, please consider to cite:
+This repository is part of our previous work [**DTC**](https://arxiv.org/pdf/2009.04448.pdf) , if you find it is useful in your research, please consider to cite:

 	@article{luo2020semi,
 	  title={Semi-supervised Medical Image Segmentation through Dual-task Consistency},